E12.5 Isaac L. Jordan Sr. Faculty and Staff Pluralism Awards

 The Isaac L. Jordan Sr. Faculty and Staff Pluralism Awards constitute a university-wide award program that recognizes staff and faculty members for their significant contributions to enhance diversity, pluralism, and inclusion within and outside of RIT.
 As RIT’s first chairperson of the Commission for Promoting Pluralism, Isaac L. Jordan, Sr. left a dramatic impact.
 For many on the RIT campus, he represented the best of the human spirit.
 This award in his name assures the continuance of his legacy and honors those who carry out his work.

-Two awards may be given annually: one to a faculty member and one to a staff member at the Rochester Institute of Technology.
-All nominees will receive a certificate that honors their accomplishments.
+Two awards may be given annually: one to a faculty member and one to a staff member at Rochester Institute of Technology.

 1. Eligibility for the Award